dokobit/gateway-sdk-php/README.md

 ## Debugging

-To dig more into occured error use following methods.
-A
+To dig more into occured error use following methods:

     echo (string) $exception->getMessage()
     echo (string) $exception->getPrevious()->getResponse()